liudoubletian/CRAmed/README.md

 library(CRAmed)
 ```
 ## Vignette

-You can find the vignette at
+And the details of the manual could be found at the fold ../vignettes.

 Here, we show a brief example.

-Simulate an example
+## Example

 ```r